05 May 2026

 Fuels that do not contain carbon, such as ammonia and hydrogen, still result in NOx emissions but they present a particular challenge for regulators when it comes to NOx certification.

 Traditionally, certification has relied on the NTC Carbon Balance calculation approach.
-In simple terms, regulators quantify the NOx emissions using exhaust flow ratee, which measures the rates of carbon going into an engine as fuel and translates that to an equivalent exhaust gas rate out of equal carbon content.
+In simple terms, regulators quantify the NOx emissions using determined exhaust flow rates, an approach which essentially measures the rates of carbon going into an engine as fuel and translate that to an equivalent carbon species exhaust gas rates of equal carbon content.
 That still works for new carbon-based fuels, such as methanol, ethanol, bio-methane and biodiesel, but not for fuels that contain no carbon at all, such as hydrogen and ammonia¸ or where those are used in conjunction with only small amounts of carbon-based pilot fuel.

 To resolve this, the IMarEST helped prepare the proposal, which introduces Hydrogen Balance and Oxygen Balance calculation approaches as alternatives.
-The submission covering the necessary amendments to the NTC was agreed as the way forward in February this year and will now go forward to be considered for adoption.
+The submission covering the necessary amendments to the NTC was agreed as the way forward and was approved at MEPC 84 in April 2026 and will now go forward to be considered for adoption at the next session.

 There are also questions about how to ensure compliance throughout an engine’s service life, especially when after treatment systems such as Selective Catalytic Reduction units are involved, and about the procedures that should apply when control systems fail during operation.